 The riven nature of the flagstones made it impossible to have the edges (arisses) of each element match exactly those of the adjacent elements with no minor lips or differences, so the final position and level of each element became an exercise in compromise, eliminating lips as far as practical yet accepting that some minor level differences would be inevitable.
 Careful selection of elements helped in minimising potential lips.
 By avoiding the use of elements with pronounced 'high relief' directly next to elements with 'low relief', lips that could present a trip hazard or an excessively uneven surface were avoided.

-In hindsight, and if ever required to install this feature on another occasion, a wet mix laying course should be used from the outset.
+In hindsight, and if ever required to install this feature on another occasion, a wet mix laying course should be used from the outset, and we'd probably use a bond bridge slurry primer.
 Semi-dry bedding, even when wetted in-situ, does not provide adequate adhesion and stability for the individual elements.

 Laying the surround ring: